ZG089/Re-Malwack/README.md

 > - You may suggest features via [Github Issues](https://github.com/ZG089/Re-Malwack/issues) or in our [Telegram support group](https://t.me/Re_Malwack), You may also create your own fork of this repo, apply your modifications and then do a pull request explaining the change, and its importance.

 > [!NOTE]
-> - For any inquiries or assistance, reach out to me at [XDA](https://xdaforums.com/m/ZG089.11432109/) or [Telegram](https://t.me/ZG089), I am active there more.
 > - If you want to reach out to [@person0z](https://github.com/Person0z), contact him using his email: root@person0z.me.

 ## Activity